Coast Guard recovers one body as search for 38 missing at sea continues off Florida coast

 “We do suspect that this is a case of human smuggling,” Burdian said.
 “This event occurred in a normal route for smuggling from the Bahamas.”

-The number of migrants making the risky voyage to the Florida coast has been rising in recent months due to factors ranging from the coronavirus pandemic to instability in countries like Haiti.
+The number of migrants making the risky voyage to the Florida coast has been rising in recent months due to factors ranging from the coronavirus pandemic to instability in countries such as Haiti.

-In 2021, the State Department reported that the high unemployment rate during the coronavirus pandemic may have exacerbated the smuggling crisis, as traffickers recruit migrants through false offers of employment.
-In the Bahamas, people without Bahamian citizenship, such as people born to a non-Bahamian father, are at heightened risk of trafficking, as well as those displaced by hurricanes.
-Migrants making the journey from nations like Haiti and the Dominican Republic sometimes stop in the Bahamas as part of their journey to the United States.
+In 2021, the State Department reported that the high unemployment rate during the pandemic may have exacerbated the smuggling crisis, as traffickers recruit migrants through false offers of employment.
+In the Bahamas, people without Bahamian citizenship, such as those born to a non-Bahamian father, are at heightened risk of trafficking, as well as those displaced by hurricanes.

+Migrants making the journey from nations such as Haiti frequently stop in the Bahamas en route to the United States.
+Some regroup in Bimini, the westernmost islands of the archipelago, before continuing on to the Miami area, which lies 50 miles west.
+The waters are frequently traversed by Coast Guard officers.

 Since Jan.
 1, the Coast Guard reported it has already rescued 557 Haitians and 586 Cubans attempting to migrate by sea.
-The numbers are significant compared to totals from all of 2021, where they rescued 1,527 Haitian and 838 Cuban migrants.
+The numbers are significant compared with totals from all of 2021, when they rescued 1,527 Haitians and 838 Cuban migrants.

-“The decision to take to the sea is a complicated one,” Burdian said.
-“The water in the Florida Straits can be quite treacherous.”
+The trek is perilous: The boats often sail through treacherous channels such as the Mona Passage, which lies between the Dominican Republic and Puerto Rico and is filled with tidal currents and sand banks, making it one of the most dangerous straits in the Caribbean.
+Migrants often travel in overloaded, poorly maintained and constructed vessels.

+“The weather can change rapidly, and if you are traveling in a makeshift vessel, it is very easy to capsize and can result in people losing their lives,” Petty Officer Jose Hernandez said.
+“Especially if you are not wearing any proper safety equipment.”

 While voyages between South Florida and the Bahamas can be “quite easy” for recreational boaters, small vessels that are overloaded, operated by inexperienced boaters and traveling at night can be dangerous, Burdian said.